Sabin Manuilă: Early life and activism

-Sabin was soon after employed by Cluj (Babeș-Bolyai) University, first as head of its children's hospital and assistant lecturer to Victor Babeș, then as head the social hygiene department.
+Sabin was soon after employed by the University of Cluj, first as head of its children's hospital and assistant lecturer to Victor Babeș, then as head the social hygiene department.
 His scientific, teaching and publishing career took off between 1919 and 1926.
 He collected thousands of blood samples throughout Transylvania, pioneering the study of serology and immunology, and publishing his findings in Western scientific journals.
 During this period, he also began writing articles about epidemiology and the healthcare system's organization.
 His monograph on Epidemiile din Transilvania ("Epidemics in Transylvania") was presented by Babeș to the Romanian Academy, earning Manuilă the Academy Prize for 1921.
 His project doubled as an inquiry into racial science: Manuilă followed Ludwik Hirszfeld's ideas about the "racial index", concluding that there existed a distinct serological cluster of Balkan peoples, of which Romanians were a distinct subtype.
 The conclusion was discussed by other serologists: Gheorghe Popoviciu, who concluded that Manuilă's data were flawed, and that Romanians were not a race apart; and Petru Râmneațeanu, who believed that Manuilă was largely correct.

 Manuilă became an assistant to Iuliu Moldovan, a pioneer in Romanian public health, but also a promoter of eugenics—a field which also interested Manuilă, who suggested the sterilization of the disabled and the encouragement of births among the healthy.
 The recipient of a Rockefeller Scholarship, he studied biostatistics at Johns Hopkins School of Medicine in Baltimore in 1925–1926.
 Visiting Charles Davenport's laboratory, he became convinced that American liberal eugenicism was a viable model for Romania.
 Also a Rockefeller scholar, Veturia followed her husband to America.
 She became an enthusiast of social work and interventionism, and later an outspoken conservative feminist.
 Camil Manuilă, meanwhile, settled in Timișoara and became a noted figure in the business community, and eventually secretary of the Banat Chamber of Commerce and Industry.
 In 1925, he was president of the Romanian Football Federation.